-DISCLOSURE REQUIREMENT GOV-2 - INFORMATION PROVIDED TO AND SUSTAINABILITY MATTERS ADDRESSED BY THE UNDERTAKING'S ADMINISTRATIVE, MANAGEMENT AND SUPERVISORY BODIES ability Committee, depending on their areas of responsibility The Managing Board as the management body and the Supervisory Board as the governance body are involved in such matters in accordance with the statutory requirements for these bodies, which clearly define the relevant responsibilities.
+DISCLOSURE REQUIREMENT GOV-2 - INFORMATION PROVIDED TO AND SUSTAINABILITY MATTERS ADDRESSED BY THE UNDERTAKING'S ADMINISTRATIVE, MANAGEMENT AND SUPERVISORY BODIES

+Individual members of the Managing Board or the Managing Board as a whole are informed about sustainability matters by the managers from the relevant departments, the Group Sustainability Office (GSO) or the Chairman of the Sustainability Committee, depending on their areas of responsibility The Managing Board as the management body and the Supervisory Board as the governance body are involved in such matters in accordance with the statutory requirements for these bodies, which clearly define the relevant responsibilities.
 The strategic and economic relevance of the decision plays an important role in this.
-Further information on how the management bodies deal with sustainability matters can be found in the Corporate Governance Report in the chapter "Procedures followed by the Managing Board and by the Supervisory Board and its committees" on page 29.
+Further information on how the management bodies deal with sustainability matters can be found in the Corporate Governance Report in the chapter "Procedures followed by the Managing Board and by the Supervisory Board and its committees" on page 286.